-BSN prepared nurses connected to fewer patient deathsMarch 7th, 2013 in Health /
+BSN prepared nurses connected to fewer patient deathsMarch 7, 2013 in Medicine & Health / Health

 When hospitals hire more nurses with four-year degrees, patient deaths following common surgeries decrease, according to new research by the University of Pennsylvania School of Nursing's Center for Health Outcomes and Policy Research as reported in the March issue of the prestigious policy journal Health Affairs.
 Less than half the nation's nurses (45%) have baccalaureate degrees, according to the most recent data available (2008).